 Every year in October, the IRS reviews the 401k contribution limits based on inflation data from the customer price index (CPI) and decides whether to increase the limits for next year.

-With less and less companies offering pensions to their workers, the IRS encourages people to save for retirement in a 401k by deferring taxes on any contributions made to 401k’s.
+With fewer and fewer companies offering pensions to their workers, the IRS encourages people to save for retirement in a 401k by deferring taxes on any contributions made to 401k’s.
 This allows you to have more money available to grow tax-free so you aren’t depending on just social security in retirement.

-The IRS has announced the maximum 401k contribution limit for 2019 has been increased to $19,000 for the employee contribution portion.
-This is an increase of $500 from 2018’s maximum employee deferral contribution of $18,500.
+The IRS has announced the maximum 401k contribution limit for 2023 has increased to $22,500 for the employee contribution portion.
+This is an increase of $2,000 from 2022’s maximum employee deferral contribution.

-Similarly, the total contribution limit for 2019 has also been increased.
-The total contribution limit, which includes the employee portion plus any employer matches, profit-sharing contributions, and bonuses has increased to $56,000.
-This is an increase of $1,000 over 2018.
+The total contribution limit for 2023 has also been increased.
+The total contribution limit, which includes the employee portion plus any employer matches, profit-sharing contributions, and bonuses has increased to $66,000.
+This is an increase of $5,000 over 2022.

 History of 401k Contribution Limits